zabracks/SmartThings_Hub-Based_TP-Link-Plugs-Switches-Bulbs/README.md

 a.
 Single server for bulbs, plugs. and switches.

 b.
-No separate API files/structure.

-c.
 Controls following TP-Link bulbs/functions:

   1)  HS100 Plug and HS-200 switch, ON/OFF (tested)

   2)  HS105 and HS110 Plugs, ON/OFF (NOT tested - assume same as HS100)

-  3)  HS110 Plug with Energy Monitor Functions (Tested by SmartThings user)
+  3)  NEW - HS110 Plug with Energy Monitor Functions (Tested by SmartThings user)

   3)  LB100 and LB110 bulbs, ON/OFF and Brightness (tested on LB-120)